-- (1) less cost to track down information sources that may contain relevant information; - (2) less cost searching for and analyzing old and inactive legacy information sources to determine whether they contain relevant information; - (3) less cost implementing and monitoring preservation obligations; - (4) smaller volume of information to collect and process into review-ready format; - (5) less time and effort spent reviewing documents; and - (6) fewer documents to produce.
+- (1) less cost to track down information sources that may contain relevant information; - (2) less cost searching for and analyzing old and inactive legacy information sources to determine whether they contain relevant information; - (3) less cost implementing and monitoring preservation obligations; - (4) a smaller volume of information to collect and process into review-ready format; - (5) less time and effort spent reviewing documents; and - (6) fewer documents to produce.

 Ever-developing eDiscovery technology, such as Technology Assisted Review (TAR), may help to defray costs, but that does not serve as a substitute for a comprehensive information disposition policy.
-First, reduction elements 1-4 above are not affected by the use of this type of technology.
-Second, many cases and investigations are not suitable for the use of advanced technologies because the matter is simply too small to justify the cost or use of advanced technologies but may nonetheless consume significant discovery resources.
-Third, machine identification of relevant documents works best and most efficiently on document sets that begin with a sufficient percentage of responsive documents.
-Finally, even when TAR is used, other review costs can still be expensive, such as review for privilege and other sensitive information.
+First, reduction elements 1-4 above are not affected by use of this type of technology.
+Second, many cases and investigations are not suitable for use of advanced technologies because the matter is simply too small to justify the cost but may nonetheless consume significant discovery resources.
+Third, machine identification of relevant documents generally becomes more effective and efficient as the percentage of responsive documents increases.
+Finally, even when TAR is used, other review costs, such as review for privilege and other sensitive information, can still be expensive.